aTinyShellScript/awd_docs/docs/configuration.md

 ![Idler Locations](images/Idler_Locations.png)

-## Belt Pathing
+## AWD Belt Pathing

-The belt pathing is swapped compared to a stock v2.4.
+The belt pathing for AWD is swapped compared to a stock v2.4.
 This is to keep compatibility with stock and aftermarket XY-joints.

  * Your A Stepper (Back-Right) will be on the lower belt and the B Stepper (Back-Left) will be on the upper belt.
  * This means the Front-Left Stepper will be on the lower belt and the Front-Right Stepper will be on the upper belt.

+## 2WD Belt Pathing

+The belt path is identical to the stock voron path for a 2WD setup.

 ## Configuration in Klipper